how much does it cost to travel from jakarta airport into the city in a taxi? or are there cheaper shuttle busses?

 However, while travelling in the city, you should always check out the taxi driver's identity.
 See if it's properly put on the dashboard.
 Taxis here can't completely be trusted.
 Beware of copycats, they put almost identical logo and color of famous taxis such as blue bird (blue car, white hat) and express (yellow hat, white car).
 Remember the taxi number, ask for print of receipt when you arrived, it'll help just in case you left something inside the taxi.

 Re. price, I'm not sure but I think it's comparable to Bangkok and Kuala Lumpur.

 Re. lourdizon's question, the nearest train station is Gambir.
 You can go there with Damri.
-The city bound train is on land acquisition process. over 4 years ago
+The city bound train is on land acquisition process. almost 5 years ago

 You can use cheaper shuttle bus like DAMRI.
 It only costs about 35K IDR-45K IDR depends on your destination such as Blok M, Bogor, Kampung Rambutan, etc.